 - DRM Store Netscape Plugin

 - Adobe Acrobat Plug-In Version 7.00 for Netscape

 - User Agent: Mozilla/5.0 (Windows NT 5.1; rv:10.0) Gecko/20100101 Firefox/10.0

 Well the most important thing to do is to first update to Firefox 19.
 Update Firefox to the latest version

-Then, check the date/ time of your computer, Reset Firefox Reset Firefox – easily fix most problems and let us know what happens!
+Then, check the date/ time of your computer, Reset Firefox Refresh Firefox - reset add-ons and settings and let us know what happens!